 - Wash knives immediately after use.
 Do not leave knives in a sink of soapy water where they cannot be seen.
 Keep the sharp edge of the knife away from you when washing.

 The most insidious of all dangers, perhaps, are the germs lurking in your food.
-The Centers for Disease Control and Prevention (CDC) estimates that each year roughly 1 in 6 Americans (or 48 million people) get sick, 128,000 are hospitalized, and 3,000 die of foodborne diseases.
-The top five culprits sending Americans to the hospital are salmonella, norovirus, Campylobacter spp., Toxoplasma gondii and E.coli – but much can be done in terms of proper food handling, cooking, and storage to help prevent these pathogens from causing illness.
-See 6 kitchen myths that could give you food poisoning for tips on how to avoid a trip to the hospital.
+The Centers for Disease Control and Prevention (CDC) estimates that each year roughly one in six Americans (or 48 million people) gets sick, 128,000 are hospitalized, and 3,000 die of foodborne diseases.
+The top five culprits sending Americans to the hospital are salmonella, norovirus, Campylobacter spp., Toxoplasma gondii and E.coli – but much can be done in terms of proper food handling, cooking and storage to help prevent these pathogens from causing illness.

 Americans eat an estimated 3 billion bagels at home each year, resulting in some 2,000 trips to the emergency room thanks to bagel-related injuries.
 By the logic at Freakonomics.com, that makes bagel-cutting the “fifth most dangerous activity in the American kitchen.”
 Slicing a bagel is no task for the faint of heart; their circular shape and dense texture lead to more sliced fingers than potatoes, pumpkins and cheese.